cyberholics/Dimensionality-Reduction-Technique-In-Machine-Learning/README.md

 ### Table of contents
 [What is NLP?](#topic1)
 [Application of NLP](#topic2)
 [Techniques Used in NLP](#topic3)

 <h2 id="topic1">What is NLP?</h2>
+Before you delve into the essence of NLP, understand that natural language encompasses the methods humans use to communicate with one another, including both written and spoken forms.

-Natural language processing is a branch of artificial intelligence that involves
+Natural Language Processing is a subfield of artificial intelligence that involves programming computers to comprehend, process, and analyse human natural language data.
+Unlike other artificial intelligence problems that involve tabular and image data, NLP typically deals with training data in the form of text and audio.
+In most cases, the goal is to classify and analyse strings of text.

 <h2 id="topic2">Application of NLP</h2>